 Washing our face is the most basic thing that we do daily.
 Without even realizing it, this simple task might be the first-ever skincare routine that we developed at a young age.
-That being said, face-washing is something that we should not overlook since it is considered one of the most fundamental steps in our skincare ritual.
-Even though it seems pretty straightforward, there are a lot of questions asked regarding this particular subject, such as "am I washing my face too frequently?", "Does water temperature matter?" as well as "Which cleanser should I use?".
-No matter how easy washing our face is, a proper method and products are needed to maintain healthy skin.
+That being said, face wash is something that we should not overlook since it is considered one of the most fundamental steps in our skincare ritual.
+Even though it seems pretty straightforward, there are a lot of questions asked regarding this particular subject, such as "am I washing my face too frequently?", "Does water temperature matter?" as well as "Which face wash should I use?".
+No matter how easy washing our face is, a proper method and face wash cleanser are needed to maintain healthy skin.

 This is the simplest form of cleansing your face and is considered the OG method of cleansing that you should do every day, no matter what your skin type is.
 Single cleanse is especially suitable for kicking off your AM routine to remove overnight sebum and dirt build-up.
 You can also do it in the evening after spending your day at home without wearing any makeup.